Motor BoatssoldSwiftModel 18

 A popular trailer sailer, the Swift 18 is easily handled with excellent performance and useful overnight accommodation.
-Viewing by appointment at our Suffolk Office - - Click here to reveal phone number -
+Viewing by appointment at our Suffolk Office - - Phone number removed -

 The accommodation offers up to four berths in one cabin.
 V berth forward with two quarter berths aft.
 Two burner alcohol stove.
 Galley sink.
 Manually pumped water supply.
 Chemical toilet.
 Red cloth upholstery.
 Sitting headroom.